Supervised In-Context Fine-Tuning for Generative Sequence Labeling: Related Work

-\rparagraph{Loss Function Modification} A typical pre-trained neural language model adaptation to the target task is done via the modification of the cross-entropy loss function, which usually involves adding a regularization term to prevent overfitting and avoid catastrophic forgetting \citep{wiese-etal-2017-neural}.
+\rparagraph{Loss Function Modification} A typical pre-trained neural language model is adapted to the target task by modifying the loss function, which usually involves adding a regularization term to prevent overfitting and avoid catastrophic forgetting \citep{wiese-etal-2017-neural}.
 Some methods indirectly affect parameter updates through the loss function.
 For example, embeddings of the auxiliary task labels can be used to guide the parameter updates through the loss function \citep{dukic-etal-2024-leveraging}.
-Furthermore, some tokens can be included in the loss calculation, and others can be excluded depending on the target task. \citet{huerta-enochian-ko-2024-instruction} explore the impact of excluding tokens from loss calculation during instruction tuning, i.e., how adjusting the probability of masking tokens through the loss function affects decoder model adaptation.
-However, a more practical approach for causal decoders would be to compute the loss only on expected responses, excluding preceding tokens in the prompt \citep{an2024response}.
-This adjustment ensures that the model is penalized only for incorrectly generated response tokens, aligning with our proposed SRC strategy when there are no demonstrations in the context.
-However, including multiple demonstrations in the context and performing CLM over response tokens has not yet been explored in the community.
+Furthermore, some tokens can be included in the loss calculation, and others can be excluded. \citet{huerta-enochian-ko-2024-instruction} explore the impact of excluding tokens from loss during instruction tuning of decoder models.
+However, a more practical approach for decoders would be to compute the loss only on expected responses, excluding preceding tokens in the prompt \citep{an2024response}.
+This adjustment penalizes the model only for incorrectly generated response tokens, aligning with our proposed SRC strategy without demonstrations in the context.
+However, including multiple demonstrations in the context and performing CLM only over response tokens for SL has not yet been explored in the community.